Throwing out food = throwing out money

 We've all been there with moldy bread, slimy tomatoes, freezer burned meat, and the list goes on.
 If we had just been more realistic about what needed to be eaten versus what we wanted to eat, maybe we wouldn't have had to throw away so much food.
 The average household will kiss over $1,600 goodbye in a year due to spoiled food.

-Consumers are responsible for more wasted food than any other point in the food system.
-This has become the case only in the last 40–50 years.
-Going back even further, “leftovers” was not a category of food in the 19th century (until the advent of the refrigerator), as using up food was fundamental and normal.
-It wasn’t until the country started to prosper and people felt a sense of abundance, that leftovers became a bit of a joke, and dinnertime was met with grumbles if food made a repeat appearance.
+Leftovers were not a category of food in the 19th century until the arrival of the refrigerator, as using up every bit of food was necessary and a part of every day life.
+It wasn’t until the country started to prosper and people felt a sense of abundance with food available at every corner that leftovers became a bit of a joke, and dinnertime was met with grumbles if food made a repeat appearance.

 Many people experience food insecurity in our own state with 1 in 10 Washingtonians consistently struggling with hunger.
 In addition, 1 in 6 Washington kids live in a household that faces challenges in putting enough food on the table.